-The recipient will receive a beautiful, hand-crafted medallion, waived conference registration fee and travel expense reimbursement to attend the 2019 UCOWR/NIWR Conference on June 11-13 in Snowbird, UT.
-The Medal will be presented during the UCOWR Awards Luncheon on Wednesday, June 12, 2019.
+The recipient will receive a beautiful, hand-crafted medallion, waived conference registration fee and travel expense reimbursement to attend the 2024 AWRA/UCOWR/NIWR 60th Anniversary Joint Water Resources Conference on September 30 – October 2, 2024.
+The Medal will be presented during the Awards Luncheon on Tuesday, October 1, 2024.
 The recipient will be given the opportunity to address conference attendees as a plenary speaker at the conference.

 Nomination materials should include: